 September 28-29 overnight

 Note: The dates above are most suited to the Americas, Europe and Africa.
 Elsewhere in the world – depending on where you live – some supermoons might fall on slightly different dates.
-Watch for the full moon around all of these dates!

 What are supermoons?

 A full moon happens when the moon (in its monthly orbit) is on the opposite side of Earth from the sun.
 A full supermoon happens when the full moon happens at – or near – the time the moon is closest to us in its elliptical orbit.
-Fred Espenak’s full supermoon table provides dates and distances for full supermoons in 2023.
+Fred Espenak’s full supermoon table provided dates and distances for full supermoons in 2023.
 Contrast these moon distances to the average moon distance of 238,900 miles (384,472 km).